anders88/jsonbuddy/README.md

 0.15    | Better support for reading and writing to the network, e.g. `JsonObject.parse(HttpURLConnection)`.
 Bugfix on parsing `"[  ]"`
 0.16    | Bugfix
 0.17    | More flexible generation and mapping with POJOs.
 Automatically map to any parametrized type with PojoMapper#mapToType.
 Customize mapping and generation work JsonGenerator#addConverter, PojoMapper#addStringConverter and PojoMapper#addNumberConverter
+0.18    | Underscore serialization support, Include properties from superclass, Support for Optional types, Error handling for mapping of List and Maps

 # Licence